Yui-H8/Datacamp/Python_Introduction_to_Importing_Data_in_Python.md

 ### Why we like flat files and the Zen of Python
 In PythonLand, there are currently hundreds of Python Enhancement Proposals, commonly referred to as PEPs.
 PEP8, for example, is a standard style guide for Python, written by our sensei Guido van Rossum himself.
 ### Using NumPy to import flat files
+* Fill in the arguments of np.loadtxt() by passing file and a comma ',' for the delimiter.
+* Fill in the argument of print() to print the type of the object digits.
+Use the function type().
+* Execute the rest of the code to visualize one of the rows of the data.